Hotel manager

 What it's like

 Large hotels may have a manager for each department, reporting to the general manager.
-In smaller hotels, the manager is more involved in the day-to-day running of the hotel, often dealing directly with guests.
-You will need to be tactful and quickly sort out any problems that guests may have.
+In smaller hotels, the manager is more involved in the day-to-day running of things, often dealing directly with guests.
+You'll need to be tactful and able to quickly sort out any problems guests may have.

-Make sure the hotel follows regulations such as licensing laws
+making sure your hotel follows regulations, such as licensing laws

 Explore more information about this job